tyleracorn/quartz/content/DnD/Sessions/034-20231005-DruggedOutOfMyMind.md

 title: 034-20231005-DruggedOutOfMyMind
 type: sesion
 world: Sword Coast
-characters: Aeyr, Fiona, Puss, Tia, Felicity, Mer, Harkess
+characters: Aeyr, Fiona, Puss, Tia, Felicity, Harkess
 date: 2023-10-05
 tags:
   - drugged
+  - trees
 ---

 ## Session Summary

 We all get drugged then make friends with Felicity as well as rock gnome and their goat friend/companion.
 After chatting and starting to get to know Felicity we are interrupted by a group that are looking for Felicity.
+I hide before they show up since we aren't sure who it might be.
 He seems like a nice enough fellow and this new group we aren't really sure about.
 So like usually it looks like we'll be getting into a fight with them.
 ## Recap of Last Session

 ## Log